jtpio/jtpio.github.io/_posts/2022-02-22-jupyterlite-repl.md

 ## The case for a standalone REPL

-With JupyterLite you can create fully interactive static website with the JupyterLab and RetroLab interfaces.
+With JupyterLite you can create fully interactive static websites with the JupyterLab and RetroLab interfaces.

 What makes it interesting is that you can also create custom applications with other JupyterLab widgets and extensions.